magore/hp85disk/README.md

 ### Windows
   * Windows - Install Python 3.7 from Windows App Store
-    * Open PowerShell window - always use PowerShell under Windows for running Python3
+    * Open Power Shell window - always use Power Shell under Windows for running Python3
   * **pip3 install pySerial**

 ___

 ## Discover your serial port name
-  * Make sure you have a miniusb cable handy
+  * Make sure you have a mini usb cable handy
   * Make sure the emulator is not connected to your PC/Mac

 ### Linux